KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 This parameter is not inteded for isolated use.
 It should only be activated on chains that also use at least one of the following parameters: `ac_perc`, `ac_founders, or `ac_import=PUBKEY`.

 The `pubkey` must be a 66 character string (a compressed pubkey).
 You can find this pubkey for any address by using the [`validateaddress`](../komodo-api/util.html#validateaddress) command, and searching for the returned `pubkey` property.
-(The corresponding `private key` must be present/imported to the wallet before using `validateaddress`.)
+(The corresponding `private key` must be present/imported to the wallet before using `validateaddress`.)(FIXME must start with 02 or 03, if pubkey starts with 04 it's uncompressed pubkey)

 #### :pushpin: Examples:

 A 777777-coin pre-mine, a 10-coin block reward, the chain adjusts difficulty so 50% of blocks are mined via PoS, 50% via PoW.
 The pubkey address receives 1 coin for every mined block (an additional 10% above the block reward).
 The pubkey address receives an additional 10% for every transaction made on the chain.
 For example, if a transaction sends 100 coins, an additional 5 coins are created and sent to the pubkey address.
-This includes the additional verification transaction in PoS blocks, meaning the pubkey address receives more coins for every PoS block.
+This includes the additional verification transaction in PoS blocks, meaning the pubkey address receives more coins for every PoS block.(FIXME 10% of 100 is 10)

 ```bash
 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 -ac_reward=1000000000 -ac_perc=10000000 -ac_pubkey=DO_NOT_USE_5efca96674b45e9fda18df069d040b9fd9ff32c35df56005e330392 -ac_staked=50